 The Belgian striker was born on the 13th day of May 1993 to his mother, Adolphine Bolingoli Lukaku and father, Roger Lukaku, in the city of Antwerp, Belgium.

-Romelu Lukaku came to the world as the first child out of two children (himself and Jordan) born to the marital union between his parents who is pictured below.
+Romelu Lukaku came to the world as the first child out of two children (himself and Jordan) born to the marital union between his parents, who we picture below.

 Both of their ages are separated by just a year apart.
 Romelu’s date of birth is the 13th of May, 1993 while Jordan is the 25th of July, 1994.

 The boys would always play together and, most importantly, never allowed each other to wander in the dark alone.
 Put simply, both remained the lens through which they see their childhood.

 Vinnie is more than a friend, but another brother.
 He has remained very close to Lukaku (to date) even before his fame.

 Childhood… Ahh!
 The good old days when Vinnie, Lukaku, Jordan and Boli played in the big water tub would forever bring the best of Nostalgic feeling.

 Romelu Lukaku Family Background: